 In 2015, Denver ranked No. 1 on Forbes' list of the Best Places for Business and Careers.

-In 2016, 9.4 percent of Denver households lacked a car.
+In 2016, 9.4 percent of Denver households lacked a car, and the city averaged 1.62 cars per household.

 In 2016, Denver was named the best place to live in the United States by U.S. News & World Report.

-In February 2017, the light rail R Line through Aurora opened as part of the FasTracks expansion project.
+In February 2017, the light rail R Line through Aurora opened as part of the FasTracks project.

 On May 8, 2017, Denver had one of the top 10 costliest hailstorms in U.S. history.

-2017 rankings by Walk Score placed Denver twenty-sixth among 108 U.S. cities with a population of 200,000 or greater.
+In 2017, Walk Score ranked Denver twenty-sixth among 108 U.S. cities with a population of 200,000 or greater, highlighting concerns about gaps in the sidewalk network.

-On June 28, 2018, Denver reached an extreme high temperature of 105 °F (41 °C).
+On June 28, 2018, Denver's temperature reached 105 °F (41 °C).

 In 2019, Molson Coors Brewing Company announced its departure from Denver.